TriForceX/JediKnightPlus/README.md

 # License

 > This mod is based on *MVSDK* and is licensed under GPLv2 as free software.
 Some files in `assets` directory are modified assets from the original, non-free JK2 1.04 release and licensed under *JK2 Editing Tools 2.0* EULA.
+As stated in the main description, most parts of this mod are from other mods and games, i tried to keep all credits on [special thanks](#special-thanks).

 > LCC 4.1 is Copyright (c) 1991-1998 by AT&T, Christopher W. Fraser and David R. Hanson, and available under a non-copyleft license.
 You can find it in code/tools/lcc/COPYRIGHT.
 LCC version bundled with this SDK comes from ioquake3 and it has been slightly modified by its developers.